 The pool here is diminutive for such a large resort, a reminder than some of the buildings have been here for decades, put up when guest expectations were not so grand.
 That is also evident in the size of the smallest standard rooms, which should be avoided if you can afford to upgrade.
 They’re well-decorated and comfortable, and even have a kitchenette, but there’s not room for much beyond you and your things.

-Rumfish Grill is one of the top-rated restaurants on the strip and certainly wins for the most dramatic interior.
+Rumfish Grill gave the resort its new name apparently.
+It’s one of the top-rated restaurants on the strip and certainly wins for the most dramatic interior.
 The attractive space is kept dark and menus are lighted tablets in order to let the main attraction shine: a massive 33,500-gallon aquarium that’s one whole wall of the restaurant.
 Built by the hosts of Animal Planet’s Tanked show, it was featured on one episode.
 Inside it swim a variety of local fish, rays, and a moray eel.
 Thankfully the food can keep up with the wow factor of the aquarium.
 There are a lot of land choices on the menu, but you can get a good seafood fix with conch fritters, spiced blue crab bisque, grilled jerk swordfish, seafood bouillabaisse, and much more.

 That building also has an attractive lounge that’s air-conditioned when it’s time to escape the sun and beach.
-Decorated with a fishing theme and some of Guy Harvey’s work, it’s a clubby space with a good beer and cocktail list for taking in sports games on several big screen TVs.
+Decorated with a fishing theme–and we hope still some of Guy Harvey’s work—it’s a clubby space with a good beer and cocktail list for taking in sports games on several big screen TVs.

 There’s a staffed kids’ club at the Tradewinds, where mom can drop off the tykes and then escape to a full spa with extensive treatment menu.